 - "Is it good for our learning if things are easy?

 When the children had visited Mind Lab in Wellington at the end of Term Three, they learnt about FAIL - First Attempt In Learning.
-This concept obviously really resonated with the children and they constantly made links between the learning at Mind Lab and being in the learning pit.
+This concept obviously really resonated with the children and they constantly made links between their learning at Mind Lab and being in the learning pit.